 OTHER VOICES, OTHER TOMBS is an anthology packed with unsettling stories from the finest independent authors in the horror genre.
 This anthology runs the gamut of styles, including everything from literary horror to creepypasta.
 Ania Ahlborn, Kealan Patrick Burke, Michael Wehunt, Mercedes Yardley, and Gemma Files are widely considered some of the best authors working in dark fiction right now.
 Also included are stories from NoSleep Podcast legends: Gemma Amor, JD McGregor, and Michael Whitehouse.
-OTHER VOICES, OTHER TOMBS is a must-read for the Summer and Fall of 2019!

 This book is a general horror anthology, but there is a light summer theme.
 Kealan Patrick Burke leads off the book with a throwback tale that takes place in the summer of 1989.
 Two boys uncover a terrifying entity while exploring an abandoned swimming pool in “The Second Hand”.